I Dream of Darcy, Book 1

 Lizzy and Georgiana soon strike up a friendship that gains Lizzy and Jane invitations to the best ton events.
 As Lizzy and Darcy are thrown more and more together, the attraction between them sizzles.
 Can they redeem the mistakes of the past and open themselves up to true love?

 This Pride and Prejudice variation is a sweet Regency romance.
-It is the first of three books in a serial that must be read in order.
-This series includes kissing but no on-page intimacy.
+It’s the first book of a novel in three parts that must be read in order.
+This serial includes flirty banter, wicked rakes, and breathless kisses, but no on-page intimacy.

 Darcy Comes to Rosings